Sh3llcod3/Aircrack-ng/README.md

 The rest is self explainatory once run.
 Anyone can use this script to pentest a wireless network, it really is that simple.

 Please note, the code is neither efficient or very advanced.
 This likely won't affect usage and while efficiency is very important, functionality is a must.
 As long as it runs with as little bugs as possible, I am satisfied for the time being.

+Additonal note: There used to just be a version called airscript-ng.py and the no colour one.
+However, since I am actively learning python, lots of new elements have been introduced since then.
+Therefore, I have decided to keep the old-stable version and the new (sort of beta) version that I am actively working on.
+What do I mean?
+Well, the old-stable one will still be updated but it may often contain an older build that is known to be stable.

 ## Upcoming
 - [x] Make a basic python script